Let me show you which ones are America’s elite fishing destinations, where the welcome is as warm as the fishing spots are cool.

 The annual salmon derbies and cultural festivals add to the community’s charm and draw fishing enthusiasts each year.

-Why It’s One of the Best: Offers spectacular scenery and abundant fish populations in a culturally rich setting.
+History and Halibut, Side by Side: Offers spectacular scenery and abundant fish populations in a culturally rich setting.

 Located at the mouth of the Mississippi River, Venice is known as the “Tuna Town” and offers some of the best yellowfin tuna fishing in the world.
 The unique geographic location provides nutrient-rich waters, attracting a variety of big game fish.